Hallerbos Bluebells Forest and Museum

 Agentschap Natuur en Bos (ANB) – Agency of Nature and Forest is seeking volunteers @ Halle Forest who can give a few hours of their time over the weekend to ensure a green and peaceful environment.
 Volunteering time is flexible.
 Dutch fluency is necessary and knowledge of other languages is an asset.
 There are generally two types of volunteers but there could be other types of job delegations as well.

-- The first group is the Ushers which welcome visitors to Hallerbos.
+- The first group is the Ushers who will welcome visitors to Hallerbos.
 They make sure that the visitors do not stay off from the designated paths and walk onto the forest ground due to the highly vulnerable flowers and vegetation.

 - The second group is the Parking Attendants to direct the parking.